-One tip we definitely should take form this painting is to protect ourselves from the sun.
-It can be lovely, especially after a long winter, but during a heatwave it can be deadly.
+One tip we definitely should take from this painting is to protect ourselves from the sun.
+It can be lovely, especially after a long winter, but during a heatwave, it can be deadly.
 Cover yourselves and drink water… and if possible, stay close to water, as you’ll have a better chance to catch the breeze!

-In 1894, Mary Cassatt finally became a homeowner, buying Château de Beaufresne in Mesnil-Théribus, in the countryside fifty miles northwest of Paris.
-She achieved recognition in both Europe and the United States during her career and was the only American to exhibit with the French impressionists.
-Since 1890 she focused mostly on printmaking and the mural for Woman’s Building at the World’s Columbian Exposition in Chicago.
+In 1894, Mary Cassatt finally became a homeowner, buying Château de Beaufresne in Mesnil-Théribus, in the countryside 50 miles northwest of Paris.
+She achieved recognition in both Europe and the United States during her career and was the only American to exhibit with the French Impressionists.
+Since 1890, she focused mostly on printmaking and the mural for Woman’s Building at the World’s Columbian Exposition in Chicago.
 This painting marks her return to easel painting.

 Just look at this girl.
 Resting, stretched, fully in the moment, fascinated by the web of Indian summer in her hand.
 Not thinking about the past or future, just enjoying the moment of relaxing.
 Leaving her worries to the guard dog in the background.
 As a heatwave is not a good time for physical activity, it may be a good time to meditate, or if you’re not into mindfulness, to just enjoy the dolce far niente.
 You don’t have to work in the fields to deserve one!

-During his time in Saint-Paul asylum in Saint-Rémy-de-Provence, Van Gogh struggled to find topics for his paintings, especially in the winter.
-To solve this problem, he took up copying the works of other artists, such as Delacroix, Honoré Daumier, and Rembrandt.
+During his time in Saint-Paul asylum in Saint-Rémy-de-Provence, Vincent van Gogh struggled to find topics for his paintings, especially in the winter.
+To solve this problem, he took up copying the works of other artists, such as Eugene Delacroix, Honoré Daumier, and Rembrandt.
 Around 20 of these copies are of Millet’s works.
-As you can see, Van Gogh was not interested in simple imitation, he infused the paintings with his style and interpreted them into his language.
+As you can see, Van Gogh was not interested in simple imitation.
+He infused the paintings with his style and interpreted them into his language.